owhite/balance_bot/README.md

 The IMU for the bot is located at the bottom of the frame.
 It is placed there because I read IMUs should be put as close to the rotating axis of the bot as possible.

+Sorry, there's no batteries for the remote.
+Just power it up through the USB cable.

 ### The circuit

 This is a double-sided [PCB](docs/board.png) with a mounted teensy 3.2.
 Teensy boards are really nice, their pinouts are described here: [[link](https://www.pjrc.com/teensy/card7a_rev1.png)].
 Note that the teensy uses 3.2v inputs so a TXB0108 voltage-level translator is used to manage the signal levels into the encoders.